SAP and Esri are deepening their geospatial relationship, announcing at DistribuTECH 2018 that Esri now fully supports...

-SAP HANA has been integrated with Esri's geographic information systems (GIS) and spatial analytics applications for a few years.
-And now, Esri fully supports SAP HANA as an enterprise geospatial database, according to the companies.
+SAP HANA as an enterprise geospatial database.
+SAP HANA has been integrated with Esri's geographic information systems (GIS) and spatial analytics applications for a few years, but this latest moves enhances the advanced visualizations capabilities of Esri's applications further.

 The Esri geospatial database can now take advantage of the underlying processing speed and power of the in-memory HANA database to better integrate enterprise system data with geospatial data and improve the performance and scalability of geospatial applications, according to Matthew Zenus, global vice president of database and data management and solution go-to-market efforts at SAP.